tochman/the_blue_print/chapters/09-3-cicd-pipeline-implementation.md

-# CI/CD Pipeline Implementation: Your Code's Journey to Production
+# CI/CD pipeline implementation: your code's journey to production

 Picture this: You've just fixed a critical bug in your React application.
 In the old days, this meant manually building the project, running tests, uploading files to a server, and hoping nothing breaks.
-With CI/CD pipelines, you simply push your code to a branch, and within minutes, your fix is automatically tested, built, and deployed to production—safely and reliably.
+With CI/CD pipelines, you simply push your code to a branch, and within minutes, your fix is automatically tested, built, and deployed to production safely and reliably.

 CI/CD (Continuous Integration/Continuous Deployment) is like having a smart, reliable assistant that never sleeps.
-This assistant takes your code changes, runs all your tests, checks for quality issues, builds your application, and deploys it to the right environment—all without human intervention.
+This assistant takes your code changes, runs all your tests, checks for quality issues, builds your application, and deploys it to the right environment, all without human intervention.

 ## Why CI/CD Transforms How Teams Ship Software